vbhat0891/Advanced-Stats/README.md

-# Advanced-Stats
-Use of statistical modelling for testing hypothesis and interpreting the results
+# Use of statistical modelling for testing hypothesis and interpreting the results

 The datasets used are Population growth in US and number of gun violence incidents in US.